 No areas of woodland listed as Ancient (of semi-natural origin) on the Ancient Woodland Inventory (AWI) (Scotland's environment) were identified within 300m of the works.

-Habitats in the surrounding area are dominated by temperate shrub heathland and blanket bog which are typically quite wet, and with a lack of tree cover, are less suitable for protected mammal species.
-Loch Rangag is located approximately 250m northwest of the scheme and provides some freshwater habitats in the area (Scotland's Environment).
+Habitats in the surrounding area are dominated by heathland and bog, generally presenting an open structure with a lack of tree cover and are less suitable for terrestrial protected mammal species.